arunravi287/Grayscale-Image-Colorization/README.md

 </p>

 ### Results on Real Images
-We tested the model on the images we clicked with an iPhone.
+We tested the model on images we clicked with an iPhone.
 While the model is not perfect, we can still see that it is able to predict some shades of the right color.
 The picture on the left is the original colored image, the picture in the middle is the input grayscale image, and the image on the right is the output produced by our model.

 <p align="center">
     <img src="results/realimages/one.png">